wgrand/AHRS/README.md

 ## Complementary Filter

-This respository includes a Complementary filter, which is a sensor fusion algorithm used to combine data from multiple sensors with different characteristics.
+This repository includes a Complementary filter, which is a sensor fusion algorithm used to combine data from multiple sensors with different characteristics.
 It is based on the idea of using a low-pass filter and a high-pass filter in parallel to achieve a good balance between filtering out noise and preserving the responsiveness of the system.

 The low-pass filter is used to remove high-frequency noise from the sensor data, while the high-pass filter is used to remove low-frequency drift.
 The output of the Complementary filter is a combination of the low-pass filtered data and the high-pass filtered data, resulting in a signal that is both stable and responsive.